timpalpant/knord/README.md

 every ten seconds when it is hidden in the tray.
 After any change the app re-reads `nordvpn status` and `nordvpn settings` rather than trusting the output of the command it just ran.

-### Cutting a release

-1. Bump `project(knord VERSION ...)` in `CMakeLists.txt` and `pkgver` in
-   `packaging/aur/knord/PKGBUILD`.
-2. Add a `<release version="X.Y.Z">` entry to the AppStream metainfo, and bump the `tag:` in the Flathub manifest.
-3. Push a `vX.Y.Z` tag.

-The release workflow refuses the tag unless it matches the version in `CMakeLists.txt` and has a matching `<release>` entry, then builds three artifacts — source tarball, Arch package, Flatpak bundle — each with a `.sha256`, and drafts a GitHub release.
-It also prints the `sha256sums=(...)` line for the AUR PKGBUILD; paste that in before publishing the draft.

-The website deploys from the same tag.

 ## Known limitations